 The PIA data in Appendix E shows one serious and one minor accident in the vicinity of the proposed site accesses on Padgbury Lane.
 Safe passage across Padgbury Lane will need to be considered and provided for as part of the development.
-The GTA requires developments to promote and provide accessibility and multi-modal choice however this does not appear to have been adequately addressed in the presented TAs.
+Guidance upon Transport Assessments requires developments to promote and provide accessibility and multi-modal choice however this does not appear to have been adequately addressed in the presented TAs.